MikeEmmett/InvokeAI/README.md

-# This has been broken by the release of 5.5.0 as there is a whole new install / setup system this has been pined to version - 5.4.3
+# This has been broken by the release of 5.5.0 as there is a whole new install / setup system this has been pined to version - 5.3.1 - Which seems to be the latest fully stable version onf this project.

 ## InvokeAI